lavoneharris/Artifact-Collecting/README.md

 Let take a look at this email that correctly filtered to my spam folder with subject line Re: Reminder : [Actvity Report] Your account is sign in on a new device.
 Thursday, September 15 #974313498.
 Basically, the message says that there was a forced login on my amazon account (I dont have a Amazon Account Anymore) and the system has cancelled all my pending order.
 To fix the problem i need verify my account by going to the link below.
 This looks to be a credntial harvester.
 <br />
+First things first we go into my email cilent and I will grab the email and move to the desktop as a .eml file.
+We will then use a text editor to read the contents of the email file.ok

+Manual<br />

+Automatic<br />